Summer winds down on a pleasant note this week

 Download the free FOX Carolina First Alert Weather app

-Spotty showers will continue this evening through about 10:00 PM, possibly accompanied by a rumble of thunder.
-Behind them, skies will clear nicely overnight as a cooler and drier air mass begins to settle back in.
-Stay alert for patchy fog developing late and lingering into the Monday morning commute.
-Lows will dip to the low 50s across the mountains, with upper 50s expected upstate.
+High pressure takes over in for a long stretch beginning today.
+Skies are mainly sunny for Monday with highs in the upper 70s to low 80s in the Upstate to the mid 70s in the mountains.
+It does get breezy in the mountains with gusts to 20 mph possible.

-High pressure will settle in for a long stretch beginning tomorrow.
-Partly to mostly sunny skies will have the run of things through Friday, with comfortable, Fall-like conditions resuming.
-Highs will range from the mid 70s to low 80 each day, with lows dipping down into the 50s by night.
+The rest of the week looks just as fantastic as Monday.
+Morning lows are cool and crisp with lows in the 50s area wide.
+Temperatures climb to the low 80s in the Upstate and the mid to upper 70s in the mountains by the afternoon making for comfortably warm days.

-The chance for showers will return for the weekend, but this will be dependent on what happens with a possible coastal system later this week.
-Forecast models are currently split on the system’s track, but the potential exists for it to track inland over the Carolinas and Georgia.
-This is not expected to be a tropical system either, but we will be closely monitoring the forecast throughout the week.
+The chance for showers returns for the weekend, but this is dependent on what happens with a possible coastal system later this week.
+Forecast models are currently split on the system’s track, but the potential exists for it to track inland over the Carolinas and Georgia, possibly with some subtropical characteristics.
+We’ll be keeping a close eye on this throughout the week.

 Copyright 2023 WHNS.
 All rights reserved.